jkunimune/Djastiz/en-Specification.md

 # How to Speak Chatisun

-So, you want to sing a better and more succinct version of [Olde Djastiz](https://github.com/jkunimune15/Djastiz/tree/master).
-How do you do that?
-By speaking Chatisun, that's how!
-What's Chatisun?
-It's a high-level language optimised for efficiency that I invented.
-Here's how it works.

 ## Phonology and orthography

 ### Alphabet

 Before you read any further, you'll need to know how to read, say, and write these words.
 Luckily, this is extremely easy.
 Chatisun uses only the seventeen sounds that are most common globally, each of which comes with a considerable amount of allowable variation.
-For example, while "pen", "pane", and "bane" sound different to most English speakers, all are acceptable pronunciations for Ulcwoliel "pen".
+For example, while "pen", "pane", and "bane" sound different to most English speakers, all are acceptable pronunciations for Oltilip "pen".
 The writing system is a simple Latin-derived alphabet with one letter for every sound.
 It's so simple that a wise man can acquaint himself with it before the hour is over; even a stupid man can learn it in the space of two days.
-In particular, if you already speak English, the only things that need be learned are the vowels, which are as in Spanish, Japanese, or Hawaiian, and the letter "j", which is as in German or Latin:
+In particular, if you already speak English, the only things that need be learned are the vowels, which are as in Spanish, Japanese, or Hawaiian:

 | Name | Symbol | Alt.
 Symbols | Sound (English) | Sound ([IPA](1)) | Alt.
 Sounds ([IPA](1)| Inverse | Class
 |------|--------|--------------|------------|------------|-------------|---------|-------